stanford-scs/uudev/uudev.1.md

 executing.

 The remainder of the test-line consists of tests separated by commas.
-Each test checks a _PROPERTY_ against a _VALUE_.  _OP_ can be either `==` or `!=` to check for equality or inequality.
-Note that _VALUE_ must always be enclosed in double quotes, and no wildcard matching is supported.
-If _VALUE_ is empty, it also matches a missing property.
+Each test checks a _PROPERTY_ against a _VALUE_.
+The predicate line as a whole matches when all tests match (i.e., the tests are logically anded).  _OP_ can be either `==` or `!=` to check for equality or inequality.
+There is no wildcard pattern matching, though you can implement more refined tests in shell code launched by a predicate.
+Note that _VALUE_ must always be enclosed in double quotes.
+If _VALUE_ is empty, it also matches a missing property, so `!=""` can be used to test that a property exists.
 A backslash (`\`) character in _VALUE_ escapes the next special character and can be used to insert a backslash or double-quote character.
-There is no way to break a long predicate line over multiple lines (no backslash continuation lines).
-A property either exactly matches the test value or does not.
-You can always implement more refined tests in the shell code following the predicate.
+There is no way to break a long predicate line over multiple lines.

 The `DEVLINK` property is special.
 Since the system udev may create multiple inks to a device, `DEVLINK=="`_VALUE_`"` matches if any of